Your Privacy is Important.

-- We believe that schools, acting with parent permission, should determine whether any student data is collected and maintain control over that data.
+- We believe that schools should maintain control over their student data.

 - The school account administrator can purge student data at any time.

 - We will never share identifiable data without your permission.
 We will never sell student data to a third party.